reox/FreeCAD_gitproject/README.md

 This workbench should have the following features:

+* automatically create a new commit when the file is saved
 * create a new git repo at the current folder of the file
-* create tags
+* create tags `// TODO`
-* turn autocommit on and off
+* turn autocommit on and off `// TODO`
-* create own commits with messages
+* create own commits with messages `// TODO`
+* show that this file is under version control `// TODO`
 * ???

 # Contribute?